This factsheet is about bile acid malabsorption

 - Type III: this can result from other diseases or conditions within the abdomen such as gallbladder removal, coeliac disease, chronic pancreatitis, radiotherapy or small bowel bacteria overgrowth.

 What are the usual symptoms of bile acid malabsorption?

 - Diarrhoea: this is the main symptom.
 When bile acids are not properly re-absorbed from the ileum, they pass instead into the large intestine (colon), irritating the lining of the colon and stimulating salt and water secretion.
 Diarrhoea is usually frequent during the day and sometimes at night.
-It may be pale, greasy and hard to flush away or may be unusually coloured (green or orange).
+It may be pale, greasy and hard to flush away or may be unusually coloured (green, yellow or orange).

 - Stomach problems: these include bloating, cramping abdominal pain and excessive wind.
 Unfortunately, many symptoms of bile acid malabsorption mimic those of Irritable Bowel Syndrome (IBS) and some IBS patients may actually have undiagnosed bile acid malabsorption.